 Throughout her journalism career, she has covered health care, entrepreneurs, the arts, local government, and events, including Formula 1, South By Southwest, and the ACL Festival.
 In a marketing and public relations capacity, Vicky has written and edited content and helped produce events for clients ranging from nonprofit and advocacy organizations, such as the anti-tobacco Truth campaign, to Fortune 500 companies and local governments.
-Additionally, she worked at Freescale Semiconductor for three years writing and editing technical documentation while earning an master’s degree in international business from St. Edward’s University in Austin, which allowed her to travel to Belize, Germany, Ireland, and the Czech Republic on consultancy projects.
+Additionally, she worked at Freescale Semiconductor for three years writing and editing technical documentation while earning a master’s degree in international business from St. Edward’s University in Austin, which allowed her to travel to Belize, Germany, Ireland, and the Czech Republic on consultancy projects.
 She is a graduate of Leadership Austin and the City of Austin’s CityWorks Academy.
+More on Vicky.

 Contributing Editor Cindy Widner is the founding editor of Curbed Austin and an Austin-based freelance writer.
 She is the former editor-in-chief of CultureMap Austin and managing editor of Austin Chronicle.
 More on Cindy.